swanest/load-process-manager/README.md

      * `req.data` will give you the payload send via the supervisor (aka master)
      * `req.respond([object answer])` replies to the original request.
      * `req.id` will return the ID of the request, a generated `UUIDv4` is used
+     * `req.createdAt` will return `hrtime` of when the request has been created
+     * `req.hasStream`self explanatory
+     * `req.hasSocket` self explanatory
+     * `req.stream` accessor to the stream sent by the parent
+     * `req.socket` accessor to the socket sent by the parent
+     * `req.ack()` just acknowledge that the request has been handled and that the parent can continue sending stuff
     * `'softKill', doneCallback` will fire when the master process called `supervisor.softKill()` if you implement it, then you need to call the `doneCallback` function when finished otherwise the process will stay alife endlessly.
 If you don't implement it, then the process will die when all requests have been answered
     * 'hardKill' will fire when master has called `supervisor.hardKill()` that will not prevent the process to die and will die straightly after the event has been fired.
     * a custom event emitted by the parent with the payload associated.